tinhnampere/openbmc-dev/meta-ampere/porting_guide.md

 ### Host State Detection when powering ON the Host

-A [`ampere-host-on-host-check@.service`](https://github.com/ampere-openbmc/openbmc/blob/ampere/meta-ampere/meta-common/recipes-ac01/host/ampere-hostctrl/ampere-host-on-host-check%40.service) service is added to check and update the Host status when the Host is powered ON.
+A [`ampere-host-on-host-check@.service`](https://github.com/openbmc/openbmc/blob/master/meta-ampere/meta-common/recipes-phosphor/host/ampere-hostctrl/ampere-host-on-host-check%40.service) service is added to check and update the Host status when the Host is powered ON.

-It executes the [`ampere_host_check.sh`](https://github.com/ampere-openbmc/openbmc/blob/ampere/meta-ampere/meta-jade/recipes-ampere/platform/mtjade-utils/ampere_host_check.sh) script that check the `S0_FW_BOOT_OK` GPIO signal in 60s.
-Once the GPIO is asserted, the script create a file `/run/openbmc/host@0-on` to indicate the Host is ON so that [phosphor-state-manager][6] will continue to process.
+It executes the [`ampere_host_check.sh`](https://github.com/openbmc/openbmc/blob/master/meta-ampere/meta-common/recipes-phosphor/host/ampere-hostctrl/ampere_host_check.sh) script that check the `S0_FW_BOOT_OK` GPIO signal in 60s.
+Once the GPIO is asserted, the script terminate with returning 0 to indicate the Host is ON so that [phosphor-state-manager][6] will continue to process.

 ### Host State Detection after rebooting BMC

 Host State Dectection when BMC rebooted is specified at [BMC Reset with Host Booted][8].
-As Ampere Altra-based platform uses GPIO interface (over `S0_FW_BOOT_OK`), the design and implementation for GPIO interface were put under review at [48270](https://gerrit.openbmc-project.xyz/c/openbmc/phosphor-state-manager/+/48270) and [47662](https://gerrit.openbmc-project.xyz/c/openbmc/phosphor-state-manager/+/47662) from [phosphor-state-manager][6].
+As Ampere Altra-based platform uses GPIO interface (over `S0_FW_BOOT_OK`).

 To support the feature:

 - Add `S0_FW_BOOT_OK` GPIO pin into device tree with linename `host0-state`.
-- Download the code as patch to use inside `meta-<vendor>` while the code is still not merged.
+- Enable the feature in [`phosphor-state-manager`](https://github.com/openbmc/openbmc/blob/master/meta-ampere/meta-common/recipes-phosphor/state/phosphor-state-manager_%25.bbappend).

 ## Firmware Update

 OpenBMC supports firmware update for BMC and Host firmware.
 However, need to implement the backend code to flash Host firmware image.
 To do so, overwrite the `obmc-flash-host-bios@.service` service to add the script to execute the flashing.

-Refer to the [`phosphor-software-manager`](https://github.com/ampere-openbmc/openbmc/tree/ampere/meta-ampere/meta-common/recipes-phosphor/flash) from Mt.Jade implementation for how to overwrite for Host firmware update:
+Refer to the [`phosphor-software-manager`](https://github.com/openbmc/openbmc/tree/master/meta-ampere/meta-common/recipes-phosphor/flash) from Mt.Jade implementation for how to overwrite for Host firmware update:

 * Add `obmc-flash-host-bios@.service` which calls the `firmware_update.sh` script to execute the actual firmware flashing.
 * The `firmware_update.sh` script will check the MANIFEST file for value of `EXTENDED_VERSION` in the MANIFEST file.
 Base on the value, will flash the firmware image into appropriate hardware device (Host SPI-NOR, Boot EEPROM,...)